How it Works

 • Remember

 Using HippoCamera will preserve memory for the events of your life.
-It’s three times more effective than just recording and replaying regular videos.
+It’s more effective than just recording and replaying regular videos.

 HippoCamera is grounded in decades of research